goodbai-nlp/CheatSheet/readme.txt

 Git is a distributed version control system.
 Git is free software distributed under the GPL.
-Creating a branch is very quick.
+Creating a branch is very quick and simple.